mattbradburyuk/blockchain/simple_dapp/README.md

 # Simple Dapp

+A very simple Dapp for reading balances from (set) accounts and transfering a bit of Ether, all in Chrome/MetaMask without remote server.

 1) Need to have MEtaMask installed in chrome +

 * Pointed to the geth you want (eg Dockerised local geth)